Lattices in the cohomology of $U(3)$ arithmetic manifolds: Patching

 \subsection{Galois representations and automorphic forms}

-In this section, we describe some Galois representations and automorphic forms relevant to our implementation of the Taylor-Wiles patching method.
-Let $F$ be a CM field with $F^+$ its totally real subfield such that $F/F^+$ is unramified at all finite places and $p$ splits completely in $F$.
+We now consider some Galois representations and automorphic forms relevant to our implementation of the Taylor--Wiles patching method.
+Let $F$ be a CM field with $F^+$ its totally real subfield such that $F/F^+$ is unramified at all finite places and places of $F^+$ dividing $p$ split in $F$.